CurlyWurly-1/Chatbot/README.md

    - pip3 install openai
    - pip3 install speechRecognition
    - pip3 install PyAudio
- - The speech recognition part is using the "recognise_google" method.
+ - The speech recognition part is using the "recognize_google" method.
 For more information on alternatives, refer to https://pypi.org/project/SpeechRecognition/.
  - The chatbot engine is GPT-3.
 For more information, refer to https://openai.com/blog/openai-api/
  - The speech output part works without an internet connection.
 For more information, refer to https://pypi.org/project/pyttsx3/